minhhoit/yacms/docs/frequently-asked-questions.rst

 `Grappelli <https://github.com/sehmaschine/django-grappelli>`_ and
 `Filebrowser <https://github.com/sehmaschine/django-filebrowser>`_ are
-fantastic Django apps, and Mezzanine's admin interface would be much poorer without them.
-When Mezzanine was first created, both of these apps had packaging issues that went unaddressed for quite some time.
+fantastic Django apps, and Yacms's admin interface would be much poorer without them.
+When Yacms was first created, both of these apps had packaging issues that went unaddressed for quite some time.
-Development of Mezzanine moved extremely quickly during its early days, and so the forks `grappelli_safe <https://github.com/stephenmcd/grappelli-safe>`_ and `filebrowser_safe <https://github.com/stephenmcd/filebrowser-safe>`_ were created to allow Mezzanine to be packaged up and installed in a single step.
+Development of Yacms moved extremely quickly during its early days, and so the forks `grappelli_safe <https://github.com/stephenmcd/grappelli-safe>`_ and `filebrowser_safe <https://github.com/stephenmcd/filebrowser-safe>`_ were created to allow Yacms to be packaged up and installed in a single step.

-Over time the packaging issues were resolved, but Grappelli and Filebrowser took paths that weren't desired in Mezzanine.
+Over time the packaging issues were resolved, but Grappelli and Filebrowser took paths that weren't desired in Yacms.
-They're only used in Mezzanine for skinning the admin, and providing a generic media library.
-Extra features that have been added to Grappelli and Filebrowser along the way, haven't been necessary for Mezzanine.
+They're only used in Yacms for skinning the admin, and providing a generic media library.
+Extra features that have been added to Grappelli and Filebrowser along the way, haven't been necessary for Yacms.

-Over time, small changes have also been made to the ``grappelli_safe`` and ``filebrowser_safe`` forks, in order to integrate them more closely with Mezzanine.
+Over time, small changes have also been made to the ``grappelli_safe`` and ``filebrowser_safe`` forks, in order to integrate them more closely with Yacms.
 So to this day, the forks are still used as dependencies.
 They're stable, and have relatively low activity.

 `Back to top <#>`_